 Compared to other materials that are combined with the RBD to enhance the immune response, only the approach with particles containing CoPoP gave strong responses.

-Other vaccine adjuvant technology does not have the capacity to convert the RBD into particle-form, Lovell said.
+Other COVID vaccine adjuvant technology does not have the capacity to convert the RBD into particle-form, Lovell said.